Chow-Witt rings of classifying spaces for symplectic and special linear groups: Introduction

 The above theorems provide a good overview of the Chow--Witt-theoretic characteristic classes and their relations.
 Pontryagin classes already appear in the work of Ananyevskiy \cite{ananyevskiy}.
 The general Bockstein classes $\beta_J$ seem not to have been considered before, although integral Stiefel--Whitney classes (corresponding to sets $J$ with one element) appear in \cite{fasel:ij}.

-It has been realized for quite some time that the complex $\mathbf{I}^\bullet$ is strongly related to real realization, see the work of Colliot-Th{\'e}l{\`e}ne, Scheiderer, Sujatha, and also Morel \cite{morel:puissances}.
+It has been realized for quite some time that the sheaves $\mathbf{I}^n$ are strongly related to real realization, see the work of Colliot-Th{\'e}l{\`e}ne, Scheiderer, Sujatha, and also Morel \cite{morel:puissances}.
 In \cite[p.
 417/418]{fasel:ij}, Fasel gave a more precise incarnation of this philosophy, proposing an explicit relation between $\op{H}^\bullet(X,\mathbf{I}^\bullet)$ and the singular cohomology $\op{H}^\bullet(X(\mathbb{R}),\mathbb{Z})$ of the real realization for certain "nice" $X$.
-The most precise version of this philosophy, comparing $\mathbf{I}^j$-cohomology over $\op{Spec}(\mathbb{R})$ to the integral cohomology of the real realization, has been very recently given by Jacobson in \cite{jacobson}.
+A much more precise version of this philosophy, comparing $\mathbf{I}^j$-cohomology over $\op{Spec}(\mathbb{R})$ to the integral cohomology of the real realization, has been very recently given by Jacobson in \cite{jacobson}.
 Our results completely agree with this philosophy.
+A detailed account of the compatibility of these identifications with push-forwards, pullbacks, localization sequences and intersection products will be given in \cite{4real}; this implies that our algebraic characteristic classes map to their topological counterparts and provides a further strengthening of the link between $\mathbf{I}^\bullet$-cohomology and real realization.

 Using Theorem \ref{thm:sln}, we deduce the following interesting splitting condition for odd rank bundles in terms of stable invariants, cf. Proposition~\ref{greatapplication}: